DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 We've got the groundwork down to start building our main stack.
 We're going to configure our containers using a config file called`docker-compose.yml`.
 We'll then use that file to launch all of our containers at once.

-But we need to start small and build up, we'll start with the application we're building our stack around: Home Assistant.
+We're going to start small and build up, we'll start with the application we're building our stack around: Home Assistant.
 The HA developers make things easy for us and published a Raspberry Pi optimized version of the application on Docker Hub.

 First thing we need is to create our config file.
 Let's also put it in its own directory:
  ```